Sparse PCA: A New Scalable Estimator Based On Integer Programming: Numerical Experiments

 In this scenario, we fix $p=10,000$ and let $n\in\{5000,6000,7000,8000,9000,10000\}$ and $s\in\{5,10\}$.
 We compare our algorithm with the competing methods outlined above.
 Our experiments in this scenario are done on a machine equipped with two Intel Xeon Gold 5120 CPU $@$ 2.20GHz, running CentOS version~7 and using 20GB of RAM.
 The runtime of our method is limited to 2 minutes\footnote{For the examples in Figure~\ref{fig:synt1}, our custom algorithm provides optimality gaps less than $4\%$ and $7\%$ for $s=5$ and $s=10$, respectively (after 2 minutes).
 As a point of comparison, off-the-shelf MIP-solvers are unable to solve these problem instances (cf Table~\ref{table1}).}.

 The results for these examples are shown in Figure~\ref{fig:synt1}: we compare the estimation (top panels) and support recovery (bottom panels) performance of different algorithms.
 In terms of estimation, increasing $n$ results in a lower estimation error as anticipated by our theoretical analysis in Section~\ref{statreg}.
 In addition, our method {\texttt{SPCA-SLS}} appears to work better than competing algorithms and leads to lower estimation error. {\texttt{SPCA-SLS}} also appears to provide the best support recovery performance in these cases.
 The method {\texttt{CovThresh}} does not lead to a sparse solution and therefore has a high false positive rate, but may still lead to good estimation performance.
 On the other hand, {\texttt{SPCAvSLR}} has a higher false negative rate compared to {\texttt{CovThresh}} which leads to worse estimation performance.
+We note that in our experiments, the non-zero entries of the PC were drawn from the uniform $\text{Unif}[0,1]$ distribution, which can lead to some small nonzero coordinates.
+As discussed in Example~\ref{example1}, for our method, the signal strength required for support recovery is weaker than other methods --- this can partially explain the better support recovery performance of our method over competing methods in the figure.